anoited007/swir/README.md

 ## Front End
 The code for the back-end is located inside the ```frontend``` folder.
 The front end is implemented with ```Next JS```. ```Next JS``` is a React framework.

+# Note
+The back-end is using a self certificate, and the browsers throw warning and block post requests from signup page.
+Please visit [this]() page and accept the certificate before using the sign up page.